TimvanScherpenzeel/profiling-research/README.md

 ### GPU debugging

-There are several ways one can debug WebGL and the native OpenGL instructions using an external debugger like [RenderDoc](https://renderdoc.org/docs/index.html) or [APITrace](https://github.com/apitrace/apitrace).
+There are several ways one can debug WebGL and the native OpenGL instructions using an external debugger like [RenderDoc (Windows, Linux)](https://renderdoc.org/docs/index.html) or [APITrace (Windows, Linux, Mac (limited support))](https://github.com/apitrace/apitrace).
 Instructions on how to use debug WebGL using APITrace can be found [here](https://github.com/apitrace/apitrace/wiki/Google-Chrome-Browser).

 For tracing an individual frame without setting up an external debugger I highly recommend using the Chrome extension [Spector.js](https://spector.babylonjs.com/).